Disney’s Swan and Dolphin Resort Review

 - Blizzard Beach

-Both the Swan and the Dolphin have their own bus stops but share bus service.
-Guests of the resort are welcome to use whichever bus stop is convenient.
+The Swan and the Dolphin have separate bus stops but share a bus service.
+Resort guests are welcome to use whichever bus stop is convenient.
+I mention this because I nearly always exit the bus at the Swan and walk back to the Dolphin.

+While it’s frowned upon by some, there are a few ways you can circumvent this issue.
+For instance, you can take a bus from Magic Kingdom back to the Beach Club, Yacht Club, BoardWalk, or vice-versa.
+Then, you’ll have to walk back to the Swan and Dolphin.
+Disney’s transportation is accessible to all who visit.
 It’s one of the few extras available to anyone staying on or off-property.
 I wouldn’t hesitate to take a Disney bus to a theme park to shop, dine, or explore a resort where I’m not staying.

-When visiting Animal Kingdom, Disney Springs, or the water parks, I don’t see where there’s a convenience issue with the bus.
+Anyway, keep that tip in mind and use it at your discretion.
+When visiting Animal Kingdom, Disney Springs, or the water parks, I don’t see a convenience issue with the bus.
 The bus stop at Animal Kingdom is closer to the park entrance than Disney’s bus stop.

 Related: Disney’s Swan and Dolphin Transportation Options

+On the Dolphin side of the resort, you’ll find the Disney Gift Shop, which is comparable to Cabanas at the Swan.
 Of all the shops, I enjoy browsing Accents the most.
 Accents is a boutique store offering higher-end merchandise.
-Unfortunately, they’ve had reduced hours lately.

 Related: Laundry Facilities at the Swan and Dolphin